Czekanowski distance

-The Czenakowski distance (sometimes shortened as CZD) is a per-pixel quality metric that estimates quality or similarity by measuring differences between pixels.
+The Czekanowski distance (sometimes shortened as CZD) is a per-pixel quality metric that estimates quality or similarity by measuring differences between pixels.
 Because it compares vectors with strictly non-negative elements, it is often used to compare colored images, as color values cannot be negative.
 This different approach has a better correlation with subjective quality assessment than PSNR.

 Definition

-Androutsos et al. give the Czenakowski coefficient as follows:
+Androutsos et al. give the Czekanowski coefficient as follows: